Usama Mukwaya: Television series

 In mid-2018, Usama joined the production of Reach a Hand Uganda's television drama Kyaddala as a producer, his debut television drama series, with Humphrey Nabimanya as executive producer and Emmanuel Ikubese as the show's creator.

 The series, set in present-day high school life, focuses on real-life social issues that affect young people in Africa and stars actors from Nigeria, Kenya, and Uganda.
 It was announced in October 2020 that the series would be renewed for the second season, with Usama returning as producer and in talks to direct as well.
-Kyaddala Season 2 premiered again on NBS TV on March 4, 2022, with Usama producing and directing the entire season.
+Kyaddala Season 2 premiered again on NBS TV on 4 March 2022, with Usama producing and directing the entire season.

 In July 2020, Usama joined the production of the first season of MultiChoice Uganda' original TV series, Sanyu.
-The series premiered on DStv Uganda's Pearl Magic Prime on February 8, 2021, at the official launch of the channel.
+The series premiered on DStv Uganda's Pearl Magic Prime on 8 February 2021, at the official launch of the channel.
+Usama later joined the production of another DStv television series, Damalie, serving as producer.
+The two-season series premiered on 30 September 2024, and aired until 26 November 2025.

+Television specials

-On October 18, 2022, Usama was named as the producer of the inaugural edition of The iKON Awards: Film and Television which happened on March 25, 2023.
+On 18 October 2022, Usama was named as the producer of the inaugural edition of The iKON Awards: Film and Television which happened on 25 March 2023.
 This marked his first "live" television production credit for a major show.
 The awards are meant to recognize and reward personalities in the Ugandan film and television industry.
-He returned as the show producer again on the second edition in 2024 and the third edition in 2025.
+He returned as the show producer again on the second edition in 2024 and the 3rd edition in 2025.